Skip to content

 • Name: open-webui

-• GPU: Configured with --gpus all to utilize NVIDIA hardware acceleration.
+• GPU: Configured with --gpus all for CUDA acceleration.

 • Volumes: Mounts the open-webui volume to /app/backend/data.